 Successful fundraising should leave founders feeling empowered rather than exploited and if we want venture capital, microfinance, loan financing or crowdfunding to work successfully for the economy, we need to prioritise justice, ethics and transparency in our transactions.
 Providers and receivers of capital should work hard to share the risk and investments should not be solely made in pursuit of increasing wealth, but rather enabling individuals to stand on their feet.

-After the downfall of recent unicorns, the industry has taken a hard look at current practices and it’s found a ray of hope in alternative capital structures.
-Models like Indie.vc and Earnest Capital are using revenue and earning shared models and they’re being celebrated for building funds with the interest of founders and community at their core.
-These funds don’t force founders to raise follow on funding, go public or exit but rather help them build profitable businesses that all stakeholders can benefit from.
+After the downfall of recent unicorns, the industry has taken a hard look at current practices and it has found a ray of hope in alternative capital structures like Indie.vc and Earnest Capital that are built with the interest of founders and community at their core.
+The industry needs funds that doesn’t force founders to raise follow on funding, go public or exit but rather help them build profitable businesses that all stakeholders can benefit from.
 Instead of banking on monopolies or one out of ten businesses to succeed, these funds can increase in value thanks to a diversified portfolio of businesses bringing in regular income.
 Other examples include Kindred Ventures – they make portfolio founders partners in the fund so that they can share in the growth of the fund.
 Purpose ventures invest in steward-owned companies which makes a binding commitment to keep the company independent and mission-driven.
 Funds are diversifying their portfolios and teams, focusing on impact over profits and supporting tech-led social transformation.

-It’s finally happening and we’ll hopefully see more examples of innovative funding mechanisms that deploy capital on the understanding that one round of financing is sufficient for a business to build a profitable business while providing sustainable returns to its investors.
+While there is much innovation happening in this field, there is still a lot of work to be done to move towards options that spread the risk between founders and funders.
+In time, we’ll hopefully see more examples of innovative funding mechanisms that deploy capital on the understanding that one round of financing is sufficient for a business to build a profitable business while providing sustainable returns to its investors.

-UpEffect is completely revolutionising this model.
-We solved this problem with our crowdfunding support service and platform catered to the unique challenges of social entrepreneurs.
+UpEffect believes crowdfunding can and should be delivered differently.
+We created a crowdfunding support service and platform catered to the unique challenges of social entrepreneurs.
 Instead of simply providing another platform for campaigns to raise money without any help, UpEffect employs industry best practices to ensure founders are creating exceptional campaign pages and building a “crowd” to back their projects.
 In essence, UpEffect allows smaller fish that get neglected on larger platforms to convert their powerful ideas into successful campaigns, not only to meet a funding target but also to successfully launch a product to a loyal customer base.
 This is especially important for social entrepreneurs who have powerful ideas but don’t know where to begin.

 For founders, it boils down to one question: are you building a temporary solution that affects lives for only as long as it takes for you to achieve a windfall exit or do you want to have a long-lasting impact?
 Having an impact on this scale that genuinely changes lives may take years of work but the upside is if you’re successful, it will survive beyond you and benefit future generations to come.
 If this is your goal, then before you jump to looking for external investment and giving up vital pieces of your company, do your best to break free from dependence on aid and investors, and do all you can to innovate a solution that is able to pay for itself and more.
 A business must have a revenue model that is capable of not only sustaining costs but of generating enough surplus to scale its impact through profits.
 After having fought so hard to make your dream a reality, you then need to fight to ensure reality does not kill your dream.
 Focusing on profit is what will equip you to withstand the turbulent journey that is running a business.